Bazigar

 - Social Media Presence

-- Social media is a key platform for cultural expression and community engagement, allowing the Bazigar to connect with global audiences.
+- Social media is used to share cultural performances and connect with wider audiences.

 - Challenges